Iscgrou/Skywalker-/replit.md

 ## Overview
 MarFaNet is a comprehensive financial management system designed for managing invoices, payments, and sales representatives.
 It includes advanced features such as AI analysis, Telegram integration for notifications, and bulk invoice processing.
 The system aims to streamline financial operations for businesses, providing detailed tracking of debts, payments, and commissions.
 Its core capabilities include efficient invoice generation, representative financial oversight, and automated reporting, supporting both administrative and public-facing portals.

-**🔥 LATEST UPDATE (August 1, 2025)**: Successfully completed Phase 4 - Gamification Engine with comprehensive Persian Cultural Motivation System:
+**🔥 LATEST UPDATE (August 1, 2025)**: ✅ **سیستم آماده استفاده نهایی** - Successfully completed Phase 4 - Gamification Engine with comprehensive Persian Cultural Motivation System:
 - ✅ Full migration from Gemini to xAI Grok API throughout the entire system
 - ✅ Session management and authentication system completely fixed and operational
 - ✅ Dashboard data loading and display working perfectly